Fady-Ibra/chaincode-diamonds/README.md

 # Chaincode Diamonds

-In this repo,
+In this repo, we
-1) we install Hyperledger Fabric on Ubuntu machine and then
+1) install Hyperledger Fabric on Ubuntu machine, and
-2) deploy GoLang Chaincode for a diamonds Blockchain App on this Hyperledger Fabric.
+2) deploy GoLang Chaincode for a diamonds Blockchain App on the Hyperledger Fabric.

 This work is based on Hyperledger Fabric Chaincode course from https://developer.ibm.com/

 ---